dustinpfister/blog_posts/_posts/threejs-examples-sphere-mutate.md

 ## 1 - Mutating sphere geometry and what to know first

 This is a post on a threejs example where I am mutating the geometry of a sphere made with the THREE.SphereGeometry constructor in the library.
+It should do without saying that this post is not intended for people that are new to threejs, and javaScript in general as the topic might prove to be a bit to advanced.
+So it might be best to start out with a getting started type post with threejs, even if you have some experience with these topics there are still a few things you might want to read up on more first.

 ## 2 - The mutation of sphere example